lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 like buttons and sensors or **send signals (output)** to things like LEDs and motors.
 This lets you interact with and control the physical world using code!

-A great resource for understanding pin numbering can be found at `BeagleY.Pinout.xyz <https://pinout.xyz>`_
+A great resource for understanding pin numbering can be found at `pinout.beagley.ai <https://pinout.beagley.ai/>`_

 .. note:: **WARNING** - BeagleY-AI GPIOs are 3.3V tolerant, using higher voltages WILL damage the processor!

 Pin Numbering
 **********************

 You will see pins referenced in several ways.
 While this is confusing at first, in reality, we can pick our favorite way and stick to it.

 The two main ways of referring to GPIOs is **by their number**, so GPIO 2, 3, 4 etc. as seen in the diagram below.
 This corresponds to the SoC naming convention.
 For broad compatibility, BeagleY-AI re-uses the Broadcom GPIO numbering scheme used by RaspberryPi.